Accessing the internet on your mobile phone has never been cheaper or easier.

 - a mobile phone that supports internet access

-- a mobile phone service that supports data transmission, such as 3G and Wi-Fi
+- a mobile phone service that supports data transmission, such as 3G, 4G and Wi-Fi

 Using the internet

-Many phones come with one-touch internet access; simply hit the web-browser button on your phone and you will connect straight away.
-This will either be on the main menu screen, or within the Applications menu.
+Simply activate the pre-loaded web-browser on your phone (such as Google Chrome on Android phones or Safari on iPhones) and you will connect straight away.
+You can find the default web browser on the main menu screen, or within the Applications menu.

 Downloading music, ringtones, photos, or videos on your mobile phone works in much the same way as it would from your PC or laptop.

 Most mobile phones have dedicated music or media download software which enables you to quickly and easily transfer files between your mobile and your PC or laptop, for example iTunes for Apple iPhones.

 This software also allows you to transfer music from your computer and CD's onto your phone.